-Here’s my basic oatcakes recipe.
-You can flavour your basic oatcake up any way you like.
-Try a little chopped rosemary, garlic powder or grate some fresh Parmesan cheese in to the dough.
+Maybe try a little chopped rosemary, garlic powder or grate some fresh Parmesan cheese into the dough?

 - 1/2 tsp salt

-- 1 tablespoon melted lard or bacon fat
+- 1 tbsp bacon fat - or butter

-Mix all the dry ingredients in a bowl.
+Mix all the oatmeal and salt in a mixing bowl.

-Add the fat and enough hot water to mix it all into a stiff dough (if you're doing this for the campfire, mix it all in the ziploc bag and you won't have to get your hands dirty)
+Add the fat and enough hot water to mix it all into a stiff dough.

-Pick each one up by sliding a palette knife underneath, and pop on a preheated, lightly greased griddle or heavy frying pan.
+Pick each one up by sliding a palette knife underneath, and pop on a preheated griddle or heavy frying pan.

 - Cook for about 5 minutes, until the edges just start to curl up and the bottom is lightly golden.